HomeContact UsExtrasChronologyWorksKudosLinks/Contact

 Alan1959.jpg

-1963: Recieved the W.H.
-Smith Annual Award for The Birthday King as well 'as the most outstanding contribution to English Literature over a two-year period'(1962-1963).
+1963: Received the W.H.
+Smith Annual Award for The Birthday King as well 'as the most outstanding contribution to English Literature for 1963'.

 1966:Came to W.S.U.
 (Washington State University) in Pullman, Washington as 'Author in Residence" for 1 year, leaving busy medical practice in Maidstone, Kent, England.